How the HiPoint process is protecting our water quality and the problems that we see today.

 - Nutrient-deficient soil happens because of the inefficient breakdown of wood shavings.
 It leads to nutrient-deficient soil impacting agricultural land quality and crop growth, requiring more chemicals and reducing food security.

-Water is messy, unclean, and easily polluted with costly restoration and treatment process.
-HiPoint, through its process of removing stall residuals from the land and processing the waste stream into a revenue stream, it has found another environmental benefit.
+Water is messy, unclean, and easily polluted with a costly restoration and treatment process.
+HiPoint, through its process of removing stall residuals from the land and processing the waste stream into a revenue stream, has found another environmental benefit.
 The cast clean up of fecal matter, pollutants, nitrogen overloading that has plagued waterways for decades -= we can come one step closer at the best cost strategy to clean up our land, air, and water

 Paul Cross CEO & Head Designer